kalessil/phpinspectionsea/docs/types-compatibility.md

 In order to emphasize on this, lets read more carefully the _WARNING_ that comes with documentation of **array_search** [return value](http://php.net/manual/en/function.array-search.php#refsect1-function.array-search-returnvalues).
 Do you see how it is referenced again the issue with comparisons against loosely typed variables?

-## Parameter can be declared as array

-Reports if a callable parameter can be defined with the `array` type.
-Refactoring can affect class inheritance and test coverage should be verified before making changes.